desec-io/desec-stack/docs/dyndns/update-api.rst

 Preferred method: HTTP Basic Authentication (with token)
 --------------------------------------------------------
-Encode your username and token (provided during registration) in the ``Authorization: Basic ...`` header.
+Encode your username and token secret (provided during registration) in the ``Authorization: Basic ...`` header.
 This is the method virtually all dynDNS clients use out of the box.